 As part of our first annual Fashion Quarterly Power List we’re talking to some of the women featured about getting work done on-the-go.

+In association with the new Samsung Galaxy Note10 – which allows busy people to get more things done – we’ve highlighted a selection of dynamic, creative Kiwi women who are shaping their communities and creating change.
 Local artist Henrietta Harris is one to watch; working with a sensitive, muted palette, her enigmatic portraits and moody landscapes have become well known (and much loved.)
 Her most recent body of work, Hidden People, was informed by a trip to Iceland for the NES Artist Residency in Skagaströnd.

 We spoke to Henrietta about how she navigates the digital world while maintaining balance with her painting practice and daily life:

 FQ: Could you describe a standard day for you?

 Henrietta Harris: I wake up at exactly 7.16am each morning, read my phone for a bit, walk into my studio around 9:00am, paint, lunch, coffee, paint, have a sore back, home, gym, dinner.

 How often do you use your mobile device and what do you use it for?